 All of the above mediums are fantastic ways to present analytics concisely and uniformly.
 When in doubt, just remember that a reader shouldn’t have to dig for the important information.

-Now that you know what is a case study, let’s see how an Instagram influencer marketing case study can benefit you.
+Now that you know what it is, let’s see how one for Instagram influencer marketing can benefit you.

 What are Influencer Marketing Agencies?